pathri/ClinicalTrials_Prediction/README.md

 Artifacts:
     Data Integration of multiple heterogenous chemical databases to Neo4j.
-    These databases are DrugBank, ChEMBL, CTD, and UniProt.
+    These databases are DrugBank, ChEMBL, AACT, CTD, and UniProt.

 DataFusion:
     Mapping across database and within a database